GLOBAL-MARKETS-Global stocks extend sell-off as bond yields surge

 "Yes, these are major headwinds, but the U.S. still looks like the driest towel on the rack.
 The news from Europe isn't really that good," Chandler added.

-Oil prices surged on Wednesday, after U.S. crude stocks fell more than expected, adding to worries of tight global supplies.
+Oil prices surged on Wednesday marking their highest settlement in 2023 after a steep drop in U.S. crude stocks compounded worries of tight global supplies.

 World FX rates YTD http://tmsnrt.rs/2egbfVh